 Where To Find The Honey Fungus And When

 Honey fungi are parasitic and saprotrophic which means that they grow and feed on decayed or dead tree or plant matter, especially on dense clumps, tufts and shrubs.
-However, unlike other species which are mild parasitics, honey fungi may lead to the death of surrounding trees and plants they infest and so, sometimes, drastic measures should be taken to control their numbers.
+However, unlike other species which are mild parasitics, honey fungi may lead to the death of surrounding trees and plants they infest, sometimes requiring drastic measures to control their numbers.
 Common plant hosts that they infest include strawberry plants, asparagus, pine trees and birches.

-The fungi are commonly found in forest regions in North America, the U.K and Eastern Europe and their peak season is the fall (September to October).
+The fungi commonly grow in forest regions in North America, the U.K. and Eastern Europe and their peak season is the fall (September to October).

 How To Identify Them